flowersinthesand/portal-java/core/README.md

 ### Handler

-The application consists of traditional handlers which consist of event handlers.
+The application consists of handler class which consists of event handlers that are plain methods marked as event handler.
 All declared fields on the handler must be thread-safe.
-Also, the handler class must have a default constructor.

-#### @Handler
+#### @On
 * `String value()`

-A class-level annotation for a handler.
-The `value` element indicates a url of the socket and is regarded as an application name.
-One application can consist of multiple handler classes.
+A method-level and annotation-level annotation for marking a method or an annotation as an event handler.
+The `value` element is an event name.
+The access modifier of the method must be `public` and a return type of the method signifies nothing. `On.open`, `On.message`, `On.close` are special annotations for `open`, `message`, `close` event respectively.

 #### @Name
 * `String value()`

-A field-level annotation for injection of `App` and `Room`.
+A field-level annotation for injection of `Room`.
 According to the type of the field and the `value` element of the annotation, corresponding resource is injected regardless of the access modifier of the field.
 Field injection is done before execution of `@Prepare` methods.

 #### @Prepare

 A method-level annotation for preparation.
 Annotated methods are executed during initialization.
 Only public methods with no arguments can be executed.

-### Event handler
+### Parameter

-The event handler is a plain method marked as an event handler.
-According to the method signature, corresponding parameters are provided.
+According to the event handler method signature, the following parameters will be provided.

-#### @On
-* `String value()`

-A method-level and annotation-level annotation for marking a method or an annotation as an event handler.
-The `value` element is an event name.
-The access modifier of the method must be `public` and a return type of the method signifies nothing. `On.open`, `On.message`, `On.close` are special annotations for `open`, `message`, `close` event respectively.

 #### Socket

-If the Socket class is present on parameters in the method signature, the socket instance that sent the event will be passed.
+If the Socket type is present on parameters in the method signature, the socket instance that sent the event will be passed.

 #### @Data